11th Annual Gently-Used Clothing & Sports Equipment Swap & Sale

 - Student volunteers are eligible for Student Service Learning (SSL) hours.

-Proceeds from the sale of items are donated to Micah’s Backpack to be used in a program that reaches children from area elementary schools whose families experience trouble in providing meals over the weekend when the youngsters are not in school.
+Proceeds from the sale of items are donated to Micah’s Backpack to be used in a program that reaches children from South County schools whose families experience trouble in providing meals over the weekend when the youngsters are not in school.
 The program is part of the services provided by the South County Food Bank, which operated out of the Trinity Lutheran Church on Main Street in Boonsboro.

 Several years ago, the popularity of the clothing swap sparked the addition of a Sports Equipment Swap, which is run concurrently with the clothing swap.